Custom Dashboards and Widgets

 When viewing the Top 5 widgets, ControlUp processes are excluded from these metrics so you can see what's really going on in your environment without the ControlUp processes that may be running.

-2. Select the default Scope of the data to display in your widget from the dropdown representing your organization tree.
-This is the default selection for this widget.
+2. Select the default Scope for the data from your organization tree.
+The widget shows data from only the selected scope by default.
 If you highlight a different folder in your organization tree while viewing the dashboard, the scope of the data for this widget changes to the highlighted folder but defaults back to this selected scope if nothing is selected in the tree.

 3. Enter a useful Widget Name that other users can recognize.